aexyzk/minecraft-earth-vr/README.md

-uh this is unfinished idk when ill start working on it again msg me on discord if your interested @aexyzk
+uh this is unfinished idk when ill start working on it again msg me on discord if youre interested @aexyzk